yiibu/web-monetization/docs/recommendations/balance-privacy-and-functionality.md

 === "Level 0"

-    *   **Level 0 **is [what Coil offers](https://coil.com/p/sharafian/Doubling-Down-on-Privacy/cD_ZiwT2J) today.
+    *   **Level 0 **is akin to [what Coil offers](https://coil.com/p/sharafian/Doubling-Down-on-Privacy/cD_ZiwT2J) today.
 Users can browse the web in full confidence that their provider cannot see the sites they are visiting and that this obfuscation extends to its exchanges with both the wallet and publisher.
 As Coil isn’t gathering data, it cannot provide user-facing tools such as analytics, but users are free to install third-party browser extensions that do.

 === "Level 1"